woaa0201/woaa0201.github.io/mysite/Ch5.md

 * What is the rate at which the radiation is decaying?
 Assume exponential decay.
 * How long was it until half the radiation remained?
 * How long would it take to receive a lethal dose of radiation in the reactor hall today?

+# Example 2 - Half-Life - Solution

+The Chernobyl expolosion in 1986 initially had a radiation reading of 300 Sv/hr near the reactor core.
+After 22 years, the radiation levels inside the reactor hall were about 34 Sv/hr.
+More than half of people exponsed to 5 Sv will die from the radiation.

+* What is the rate at which the radiation is decaying?
+Assume exponential decay. $34 = 300e^{k(22)}$, so $k = \ln(34/300)/22 \approx -0.098973725$, so down by 9.897%.
+* How long was it until half the radiation remained? $150 = 300e^{-0.098973725t}$, so $t = \ln(150/300)/(-0.098973725) \approx 7.003345388$ years.
+* How long would it take to receive a lethal dose of radiation in the reactor hall today? $Sv = 300e^{-0.098973725(30)} \approx 15.40312983$, so 15 Sv/hr would mean 5 Sv in 20 minutes.

 # Converting Between $Q = ab^t$ and $Q = ae^t$
 Any exponential function can be written in either of the two forms: